 Formed as a clandestine international task force, its stated mission goal was to prepare for the possibility of attack from extraterrestrials.
 It cleared away the complexities of politics, proprietary knowledge, and patents to allow the free research of cutting edge science and technology, and undertook to train an elite fighting force for global response to alien threats that might arise.

 But the aliens never came, and the research bore only limited fruit, much of which couldn’t even be used in the world outside XCOM.
 The Council of Nations funding the project shrank, budget and resources dwindled, and the project soon became a convenient place to offload troublemakers, weirdos, and other inconvenient problems.
 Its staff became a skeleton crew, its core mission a joke, and its command assignment a career dead end.
 Only a handful of diehard advocates on the Council kept the project from being entirely scrapped and its assets sold off to the highest bidder.

 Now, of course, the aliens are here, and this idealistic, atrophied dream is the only force capable of immediate global response.

-UPDATE DEC 20TH: The war with the aliens continues, and pressure on XCOM personnel is only increasing.
-With recent operative deaths and base personnel reassignments, the project is in need of reinforcements–or just old voices coming out of the woodwork.
+UPDATE FEB 20TH: The war with the aliens continues, and pressure on XCOM personnel is only increasing.
 Now is the time to step up and join the effort to save humanity.

 Link to personnel roster(s).